Wanderingidea/ATtinyTRNG/README.md

 ### Method:<br>
 The xored stream of random bytes made from the 4 available ADCs on a ATtiny85 MCU are combined with the xored stream of random bytes made from CPU jitter.<br>
-Both random sources are checked for failure: if one of them fails the MCU is put to sleep.<br>
+Both random sources are checked for failure: if one of them fails the MCU is put to sleep.
+Every 5 seconds a activity led blinks.<br>
 A speed of appr.
 96 B/s is achieved.

 ### Compile:<br>